Healy Lake Fire – Michigan Creek Fire

 Follow us on Facebook: Healy Lake Fire 2015

-Current Status: The Healy Lake Fire started on June 16, 2015 approximately 28 miles southeast of Delta Junction, Alaska.
+The Healy Lake Fire started on June 16, 2015 approximately 28 miles southeast of Delta Junction, Alaska.
 The cause was lightning.
-The acreage total today is 10,130.
-The fire is reported as 15% contained.
+The acreage total today is 10,298.
+The fire is reported as 31% contained.

 The Michigan Creek Fire started on June 17, approximately 38 miles northeast of Delta Junction, Alaska.
 This fire is estimated at approximately 9,601 acres and at 0% containment.

-Planned Events: We are preparing long-term fire management plans that will identify appropriate responses to fire activity as it develops.
+We are preparing long-term fire management strategy that will identify appropriate responses to fire activity as it develops.
 Today’s rain is reducing fire activity, but we are prepared to increase our activity as warming and drying trends occur.

-Crews will continue point protection around structures, burning out when needed.
+Crews will continue point protection around structures.
 Structure preparation is being conducted on numerous values at risk.
-Spot fires will be secured using a 100% mop-up standard.
 Contingency line location on the north flank of the fire is being identified.
 Values needing improved protection are also being identified in Healy Village.
-Backhauling of empty fuel drums, excess equipment and supplies will begin.
+Backhauling of empty fuel drums, excess equipment and supplies will continue.

-Equipment: There are 2 light helicopters currently assigned to this incident; plus 1 medium helicopter is based here and available, unless needed for initial attack of a new fire or other higher priority use.
+There are 2 light helicopters currently assigned to this incident; plus 1 medium helicopter is based here and available, unless needed for initial attack of a new fire or other higher priority use.
 An air attack platform is being shared between Healy Lake Michigan Creel and Fires.
 Healy Lake aircraft will support new fires in the Delta response area should they be requested.
 In addition, 1 air attack aircraft is based in Fairbanks and assigned to this incident.

 Other resources: 1 Type 1 Crew, 4 Type 2 Crews, 3 Dozers, 14 Boats, and 1 Water Tender.

 A temporary flight restriction (TFR) is in effect over the Healy Lake Fire.